jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

         // Fallback to formula if query fails ldwork = MAX(1, /* formula for ldwork based on n, m, p etc. */);
     }

+    // METHOD B: FOR ROUTINES NOT SUPPORTING WORKSPACE QUERY
+    // Skip the query and directly use the formula from documentation ldwork = MAX(1, /* formula for ldwork based on n, m, p etc. */);

     // HANDLE ZERO DIMENSIONS EXPLICITLY
     // Formula may not work correctly for n=0, m=0, p=0